RuslanLevond/final-year-project/wiki/iot_gateway_framework.md

 `--listen_to_results` option can be used to start a process that will listen to any incoming Lora messages and save them into the database.
 It will be used by the `.bashrc` on startup.

+#### Download Audio from Edge

+`--download_audio_from_edge </path_to_local_dir>` option can be used to download audio files stored on the edge device, when edge device is connected to the same network.
+The command will go through the gateway's database and will download Edge device's sound files using SSH.
+The command requires path to the local directory where sounds will be saved to.

+The command was introduced due to inability to transfer audio over Lora protocol because of limited message size.